Jizera Mountains: History

-In the second half of the 20th century, the ecosystem was badly hit by emissions, produced by lignite fired power stations located in the Zittau basin, part of Europe's ecological Black Triangle.
+Following the defeat of Nazi Germany in World War II, in 1945, the northern part of the Jizera Mountains became again part of Poland, and the southern was restored to Czechoslovakia.
+The German population of the area was expelled in accordance with the Potsdam Agreement and replaced by Poles on the Polish and Czechs on the Czechoslovakian side of the mountains.
+The ecosystem was badly hit by emissions, produced by lignite fired power stations located in the Zittau basin, part of Europe's ecological Black Triangle.
 Weakened spruce forest, less resistant against various types of parasites, were on the verge of extinction.
 The higher parts of the mountains, once densely wooded, became largely treeless, in part also because of excessive deforestation.
 New roads cut through the once-secluded landscape.

 The situation improved only after the fall of communism in 1989.
 Open-pit coal mines in the former East Germany were closed, as well as several major power plants.
 Emission filters were installed at the immense Turów Power Station in Bogatynia on the Polish side of Lusatian Neisse.
 At the same time large-scale reforestation projects were started.